 So what about when your employment ends?
 Does your employer have to pay super on termination payments?
 The answer depends on what the termination payment is for.
 If the payment is classified as OTE, then super will be payable.
 Firstly, let’s take a look at what an employee termination payment actually is.

 In this article:

 What is an employee termination payment?

-An employee termination payment (ETP) is a lump sum payment made when a person’s employment is terminated.
-Termination could be for reasons including redundancy, dismissal, resignation, retirement or death.
-However, it’s important to note that just because a payment is considered an ETP, it doesn’t necessarily mean your employer will have to pay super on it.
+Employee termination payments will attract super contributions in limited circumstances.
+An employee termination payment (or ETP) is a lump sum payment made when a person’s employment ends.
+Termination could be for reasons such as redundancy, dismissal, resignation, retirement or death.

 According to the Australian Taxation Office (ATO), ETPs can include:

 - Payments for unused sick leave and unused rostered days off